Pea Protein and the Anti-Candida Diet—Everything You Need to Know

 Increasing protein intake is a great way to increase satiety (the feeling of satisfaction from eating) which, in turn, reduces the amount we eat overall.
 Anecdotally, we notice that people not only crave less food but also crave fewer sugars when eating optimal levels of protein.
 Given the potential role for excessive carbohydrate and sugar intake in the development of candidiasis, pea protein could be a beneficial addition to the diet.

 Of course, protein powders aren’t magical, and they’re not better than whole food, but they are convenient.
-Many people struggle to have good quality meals, consistently and protein powders (like Clean Lean Protein) can provide the base for simple, effective, nutrient-dense meals when prep time is short or when you are struggling for meal ideas.
+Many people struggle to have good quality meals, consistently and protein powders (like Clean Lean Protein) can provide the base for simple, effective, nutrient-dense meals when prep time is short or you are struggling for meal ideas.

 They are also beneficial before, during, or after training.
 Eating whole foods may not be ideal during these times and protein powders offer a convenient, easy-on-the-gut option for peri-training nutrition.
 And, as mentioned above, many people actually don’t get the protein they require to perform at their best or to meet specific needs like increased protein intake during dieting.
-If the rest of the diet is robust and nutrient-dense, an easy fix can be to simply add a protein shake or two during the day.

 Pea protein is considered one of the lowest allergen and irritant proteins available.
 Many people are allergic to, or intolerant of proteins from soy, dairy, and egg, and these could irritate the GI tract, possibly contributing to an inflammatory environment that aids the growth of candida at the expense of beneficial “good” bacteria in the gut.